Fred98246/STM32-Environmental-Sensor-and-Datalogging-Board/README.md

 *   **Hardware:** Contains the complete KiCad E.D.A. project files, including the schematic and the 4-layer PCB layout.
 *   **Manufacturing:** Includes the generated Gerber files, Drill files, and sheets with the Bill of Materials (BOM) required for PCB fabrication and assembly.
 *   **Firmware:** Contains the `STM32CubeMX` (`.ioc`) configuration file for peripheral initialization and the C/C++ source code.
+*   **Components**: Contains a excel with the list of components, prices and data sheets.

 ## Hardware Implementation Details